tariq7299/final-project-cs50/frontend/public/to-do.md

 - Replace alerts() with more user friendly notification !
 - Access mobiles kits (like, NOTIFICATIONS, STORAGE, CAMERA....etc)
 - Rebuild and populate all dbs
+- Update requirments.txt
+- Remeber To switch to prduction before deplying

 - Add a SYSTEMATIC APPROACH TO :
         0- Create a Word/.md file that ESABLISHES THE TEKA/TARIQ GUIDLINES FOR Flask and Vue and maybe other frameworks/budles/languages (which illustrats these keypoints: like for example: How to ornize files and folders, How to style the app, liek where to put the scoped styles and globla styles..., How to create the env variables, ...etc), and remeber to always create a didicated guidline file for every framwork, language !